WhiteWolf206/Wolfie-Bot/README.md

 # Wolfie-DB

-**This is my 1st Github Coding Project (using Python), The Bot's name is Wolfie,  I would Appreciate your Help and Support me with this Project.//For my Bot's Services please Contact me on Email:**
+**This is my 1st Github Coding Project (using Python), The Bot's name is Wolfie,  I would Appreciate your Help and Support me with this Project.
-             ***alibashar.issa2006@gmail.com***
 ________________________________________________________________________________________________________________________________

 # FAQ

-# Is This a Public Discord Bot?

-**No, This bot was Desgined for only 1 server Which hasn't been selected yet since no one has paid for the bots services.**

-# How much currency is needed for Your Bots services?

-**0.25$ And this may change later on.**
+# What is this bot for?

+**It's a multi-use bot, Moderation, Fun and currently working on Economy.**

 # Can I use your code for my Bot?

-**Approximatly Yes, But!
-If that is so then you are not to claim That code as the Owner, All code taken from this Github Project was made by me, so that means i get the claim over ALL of the Code.**

-# Is This in Async or Rewrite?

-**This Project was made with** ***Discord.py Rewrite*** **Because Async sucks at the moment.**
+**Sure.**

 # What Operating System are you using?

-**I Personally use Windows 7 Operating System with Python version 3.65**
+**I Personally use Windows 10 Operating System with Python version 3.7**

-# Can you help me Make my own Bot?

-**No, But that might Change later on.**